andreprat/andreprat/README.md

 # About Me

 - 👋 Hi, I’m @andreprat
-- 👀 I’m interested in DL/ML, embedded and cloud deployment
+- 👀 I’m interested in DL/ML, ML embedded development and deployment, ML lifecycle and cloud deployment
-- 🌱 I’m currently learning C++
+- 🌱 I’m currently learning C++ and Go
 - 💞️ I’m looking to collaborate on #insertRandomChoiceHere
 - 📫 How to reach me ...